Rejean-McCormick/Orgo/Documentation/v3/6-orgo-insights-module-config-parameters.md

 The Insights module covers:

 * Analytical storage (star schema, materialized views, pattern tables).
-* ETL and Airflow jobs that hydrate the analytics warehouse.
+* ETL and Airflow jobs that hydrate the analytics warehouse / star schema.
 * Pattern detection and cyclic overview computations.
 * Read‑only reporting APIs and caches used by dashboards.
 * Module‑specific retention, backup and export limits for analytics data.